HowLongFor

 5

-Install new battery and secure bracket2 minutes – 3 minutes
+Install the new battery (positive first, then negative)3 minutes – 5 minutes

 6